smalikic/B-SCITE/README.md

 **B-SCITE** is a software package to compute trees of tumor evolution by integrative use of single-cell and bulk sequencing data.
-Full details about the use of the software will be added in the following days.

 ## Software requirements and installation